HewlettPackard/hpe-sd-cloud/docker/examples/compose/sa-ha/README.md

 This compose file defines a standard Service Activator high availability configuration with two cluster nodes.

-As Service Activator requires an external database as well, for the purpose of this example we using `containers.enterprisedb.com/edb/edb-as-lite:v11` which you can pull from EnterpriseDB container repository ([request access here](https://www.enterprisedb.com/repository-access-request?destination=node/1255704&resource=1255704&ma_formid=2098)).
+As Service Activator requires an external database as well, for the purpose of this example we are using `postgres:11-alpine` for a PostgreSQL 11 database.
+You can find an example using EnterpriseDB in [sd-ha](../sd-ha).
 You can find an example using an Oracle database instead in [sd-oracle](../sd-oracle).
 For production environments you should either use an external, non-containerized database or create an image of your own.

 **Note:** in order to properly configure EnterpriseDB, a volume is monted at `/initconf` with a `postgresql.conf.in` file containing specific configuration.